 The proximity of data to the read-write heads within an HDD determined the speed of accessibility.
 With an SSD, 100% of the drive is directly accessible.

-The traditional type of drive takes longer to get started and continues to lag behind the new drives when in action.
+The traditional drive takes longer to get started and continues to lag behind the new drives when in action.
 As we all know, speed is half the battle in business, with particular emphasis on your IT system.
-PCMark consistently gives better performance ratings to solid state drives (with scores between 4700 and 5270, versus 3300 for the typical hard drive).
+PCMark consistently gives better performance ratings to solid-state drives (with scores between 4700 and 5270 versus 3300 for the typical hard drive).